Penguins star Sidney Crosby out with another concussion

 Malkin won the Hart Trophy in 2012, the same season in which Crosby was limited to just 22 games.
 The Russian has a way of raising his game with Crosby out.
 The Penguins will need him to do it again if they want to survive without Crosby.

-"He does things with the puck like no one else," Hornqvist said.
+"He does things with the puck like no one else," Penguins forward Patric Hornqvist said.
 "He looks like he's playing loose.
 He's a hell of a player.
 We're looking forward to tomorrow and get the win."

 ———